splunk/public-o11y-docs/sp-oncall/spoc-integrations/microsoft-teams-integration-guide.rst

    your selected Team, or you may choose to create a new channel within that Team for each new incident.
--  If you choose to create new channels, you have the further option of controlling which Teams users are added to that channel’s Microsoft Teams Team.
+-  If you choose to create new channels, you have the further option of controlling which Teams users are added to that channel's Microsoft Teams Team.
 Note that this functionality only works for Teams members with corresponding accounts in the configured VictorOps organization, matched on email address.
-You may simply leave all members as-is, you may add only members who are being paged for the incident, or you may add all members of the VictorOps team associated with the incident’s Escalation Policy.
+You may leave all members as-is, you may add only members who are being paged for the incident, or you may add all members of the VictorOps team associated with the incident's Escalation Policy.
 -  Click Save.
 If the selected Team does not yet have the application installed, you will receive a warning, along with a single-click option to install the app at that time.
 Once this is complete, click